nginx/unit-docs/source/configuration.rst

           $ openssl version

                 OpenSSL 1.1.1d  10 Sep 2019

+   * - :samp:`session`
+     - Object, configures the TLS session cache and tickets for the listener.

 To use a certificate bundle you've :ref:`uploaded <configuration-ssl>` earlier, name it in the :samp:`certificate` option of the :samp:`tls` object: